jowi-dev/arcane/README.md

   renderUser :: (user) =>
     stop = false -> boolean()

-    # Uninitialized variables are always initialized by the compiler
-    # Size always set to the maximum of their type
+    # variables must be initialized! this will result in a compiler error
     input -> Arcane.UserLand.KeyboardInput.t()

     renderStart <- Label